Interfacing a 7-Segment Display Circuit with Arduino UNO is small electric part which shows numbers.

 Parts List:

-In this article the code loops over various integers, executing the display number function for each.
+In this article the code goes through many numbers and use display number for each.

-For each number, call the display number function.
+- For each number it uses display number function.

-Turn on the appropriate lights to display the number.
+- Turn ON the right lights to show that number.

 How to Build:

-To build a Interfacing a 7-Segment Display Circuit with Arduino UNO you need to follow the below mentioned steps for connections:
+To build a Interfacing a 7-Segment Display Circuit with Arduino UNO we need to follow the below mentioned steps for connections:

 Conclusion: